kodesun/circle-bound/README.md

-# satisfying-ball
+# Circle Bound

-A SFML project to recreate the satisfying ball shorts that keep popping up everywhere.
+A small pygame project that taught me about implementing physics into a ball boucing within a circle.
+Enjoy :)